Security Insights

 These can and should be leveraged as part of holistic data center security strategies, particularly in distributed or remote facilities, such as edge data centers.
 From predictive system performance management to operations-enhancing insights, the data generated by smarter security devices is opening true opportunities for data centers.

-And though the majority of this data still remains under-used, this is changing rapidly, in part due to shifting customer expectations who expect comprehensive, transparent and real-time insights into their data center providers’ performance against service level KPIs.
+And though the majority of this data still remains under-used, this is changing rapidly, in part due to shifting customer expectations who expect comprehensive, transparent and real-time insights into their data center security providers’ performance against service level KPIs.

 Continuing emergence of facial recognition